stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

-# dictionary
-Stealify - To steal something in sense of doing really awesomely.
+First lets lookup the term stealify in a dictionary: Stealify - To steal something in sense of doing really awesomely.

-Stealify is a Framework to adopt Frameworks and Software it aims to provide methods and tools for fast adopting developing production deploy and production serve your apps and servers or apis.
+It is a Framework to Create Software that is Environemnt, Platform and even Language Agnostic. it also aims to provide methods and tools for fast adopting developing production ready Applications that Run on Petrabyte Scale.

 Examples and tutorials are node-graalvm Focused a NodeJs Fork that uses GraalVM and not V8!